Assisted Living in Fresno

 California Licensing for Assisted Living Fresno

-The 124 Assisted Living Fresno Facilities are licensed, inspected and regulated by California’s Department of Social Services, Community Care Licensing Division.
+The 120 Assisted Living Fresno Facilities are licensed, inspected and regulated by California’s Department of Health Services.
 Their responsibilities are to have the administrators currently licensed, inspect the Assisted Living Fresno facility before it opens, ensure the Assisted Living facility is operating up to standards and the community residents are receiving good care.

 10 Signs that it’s Time for Assisted Living in Fresno